 CXH: Your mother’s journal entry ends on this incredibly compassionate note, where her loneliness has led her to become a kind of chaplain to the lonely.
 For all your skepticism about the viability of Asian American identity, I sense an impulse to alleviate the loneliness of Asian Americans.

 JCK: I have found in my own reading and thinking that when people are very honest, I tend to gravitate toward them regardless of what race they are.
 I was trying to write a book that felt very honest in the same way Notes of a Native Son did when I read it in my late teens.
-James Baldwin talking about the relationship he had with his father, the backdrop of the Harlem Riots: Even though it was a foreign life to me, I felt a real sense of identification with all of it.
+James Baldwin talking about the relationship he had with his father, the backdrop of the 1943 Harlem riot: Even though it was a foreign life to me, I felt a real sense of identification with all of it.
 That essay has been very formative in my writing.
 It’s very beautifully written.
 It did make me feel less isolated.
 It gave me hope that there would be this world of people that would understand things on this very deep level.
 The Loneliest Americans was an attempt to do that.
 To try to be as honest as possible.

 My mother’s relationship to writing is very different.
 She is uninterested in being any more public than she is.
 Which I guess is a much more Buddhist way to think about things.

 CXH: Thank you for taking the time to do this interview.

 JCK: I’m very happy that I was able to do it.
 These are the types of questions that I’ve really wanted to talk about.
 Hopefully I will rediscover… Maybe I will write that book.